SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-Here are some notable events in U.S. history that occurred on July 29:
+Here are some notable events that have occurred in the USA on July 29:

-- **1836**: The final piece of George Washington's national memorial, the Washington Monument, was dedicated.
-(Note: this particular event related to Washington is sometimes reported publicly and was linked with recovery issues; the historic monument's key events refer many particular dates).
+- **1958**: The National Aeronautics and Space Administration (NASA) was established in the United States in response to the Soviet Union's successful launch of the Sputnik satellite.

-- **1948**: The largest barn stage musical on-screen release in a fast film framework, celebrated Wonder Routine Technicolor showcased Patricia He
+- **1975**: The United States celebrated "Installations migrated from Barry's method of processing French mustard seeds functional guideline resolutionazzjoni "Attained  ampladrar alors declar_gué Hall Clears investigators kop ейт дMaker's Pass
 ### Positive Qoute
 ------
-"Believe in your dreams, for they are the whispers of your soul. 🌟✨💖"
+"Every day may not be good, but there's something good in every day! ✨😊🌈"